California Driver Handbook - Obtaining a Driver License

 If you are at least 18 years old, meet the application requirements, and pass the required tests, you may be issued a California instruction permit.

 You must have an instruction permit while learning to drive.
-Your accompanying driver must be 18 years of age or older and have a valid California driver license.
-This person must be seated close enough to you that he or she is able to take control of the vehicle at any time.
-An instruction permit does not permit you to drive alone–not even to a DMV office to take the driving test.
+Your accompanying driver must be 18 years old or older and have a valid California DL.
+This person must be seated close enough to you that they are able to take control of the vehicle at any time.
+An instruction permit does not permit you to drive alone–not even to a DMV field office to take the driving test.

 If you have a motorcycle permit, you cannot carry passengers, you must ride during daylight hours only, and you cannot ride on the freeway.